0xsirsaif/Palm/README.md

 `gunicorn app:app`

-TFD: the first date, my own terminology which means that I am learning / doing this kind of work for the first time and with no prior knowledge
+TFD: The First Date, a word I've coined to describe the fact that I'm learning a new concept or building this kinf of project for the first time with no prior experience.